Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (1909-1948)

 Vesta II was built by Camper & Nicholson for the Portsmouth-Gosport ferry service of the Port of Portsmouth Steam Launch & Towing Co in 1909.
-She was named Vesta II becuase there was another local Portsmouth boat (not on the ferry service) called Vesta.
+She was named Vesta II because there was another local Portsmouth boat (not on the ferry service) called Vesta.
 She moved to the Thames in 1948 for Mrs C.Hastings of Kingston.
 She was re-engined as a diesel and renamed Kingston Belle in 1949, ownership passing to H.G.Hastings, who owned her until 1954.
 In 1963 she returned to the Solent for Southampton Pleasure Cruises, but was out of service by 1982.

 Vesta II near Broom Water, Teddington, on the River Thames